ea7ababe/pileofhacks/README.md

 ...in the project root directory.

-# Tests
+## Demos

-There is a  simple command interpreter located  in `test` subdirectory as `simple-interpreter.c`.
+There is a simple command interpreter located in `demos` subdirectory as `simple-interpreter.c`.
 To build it run...

     $ make test-image.iso